Lucas300905/LucasOS/FAQ/README.md

 A: Yes, LucasOS have multi-language support, you can choose whatever idiom you prefer.

-Yes, NFC works just fine, just make sure you followed the integrity [guide](https://telegra.ph/STRONG-INTEGRITY-FIX-05-26) to be able to do the payments without any problem
+Yes, NFC works just fine, if you make root just make sure you hide it properly so you will be able to do the payments without any problem

 No, I didn't find any bug in the rom, however please feel free to tell me if you found any or if you just want to give feedback or suggestions for updates.
 You can contact me on Telegram: @Lucas_3009 or at my group support: @Pocox4gtbrasil20